ibizaman/mFPN/README.md

 All the scripts were tested on [Arch Linux ARM built on 06/06/2013][archlinux].
 So first, install archlinux on your SD card:

+    # Instructions for Mac OS X
+    # Let's say the SD card is the disk1 device
+    diskutil unmountDisk /dev/disk1
+    cd path/to/archlinux.img
-    # On Mac OS, use rdisk to speed up the copy
+    # On Mac OS X, use rdisk to speed up the copy
     dd bs=1m if=archlinux-hf-2013-06-06.img of=/dev/rdisk1

 Boot the RPi with the SD card.
 If there is overscan, edit `/boot/config.txt`